TL;DR

 Evidence level: Moderate (not a supplement, but belongs here)

-Sodium lauryl sulfate (SLS) disrupts the oral mucin protective layer.
-The evidence that switching to SLS-free toothpaste reduces canker sore frequency is more consistent than several of the supplements above.
+Sodium lauryl sulfate (SLS) is the detergent that makes toothpaste foam — and it strips away the thin protective film that normally shields the lining of your mouth.
+The evidence that switching to SLS-free toothpaste reduces how often you get canker sores is actually more consistent than the evidence for several of the supplements above.

 Supplement Comparison Table